gdscvt/Github-Workshop-Demo/README.md

  ## Github Terminology 🤓

- > git clone => Clones a Git repository to a specified directory.
+ > clone => Clones a Git repository to a specified directory.
 Changes made to the cloned repo (laptop)
  >              can then be pushed (or branched off) to the original repo (on Github).
 This means the ownership
  >              of the repo is still the original creator.